 Communication is key – simply texting to let them know if you’re going to be home late takes seconds and will save them a lot of worry.
 If you’re saving for a deposit, your parents may well have offered for you to live with them for free, but arranging a token contribution towards bills can help keep the relationship at an adult level.

-Texting can save hassle.
+Texting can save hassle

-Many people, myself included, have found that living with parents as an adult was a great experience and that many of the tensions experienced during teenage years had disappeared.
+Many people have found that living with parents as an adult was a great experience and that many of the tensions experienced during teenage years had disappeared.
 It’s also worth remembering that in many cultures, multiple generations living together under the same roof is completely normal.
 With a positive attitude, you may well find that not only are you able to save for that all-important house deposit, but that you have a great time sharing with your parents, and who knows, you might even enjoy being looked after for a while.